inhabae/Coup-Solver/README.md

 # Coup Solver
-A solver for a popular board game "Coup" that uses a counterfactual regret minimization (CFR) to converge strategies to nash equilibrium.
-Optimal strategies are found for a 1v1 game format.
+A solver for the board game "Coup" that employs counterfactual regret minimization (CFR) to determine optimal strategies for a 1v1 format.

-# How the Solver works
+# How the Solver Works
-Counterfactual Regert Minimization
+Counterfactual Regert Minimization (CFR)
-* Explain CFR

-Infoset
-* infoset
+* CFR is an algorithm that computes optimal strategies in games with incomplete information by tracking and minimizing regret.
+It evaluates hypothetical scenarios to refine player decisions, ultimately converging towards Nash equilibrium for optimal gameplay.

 Best Response
-* Explain exploitability and how to lower it
+* Strategies derived from CFR may approach Nash equilibrium but can still be exploitable.
+A Best Response function calculates exploitability by finding the strategy that maximally exploits current strategies.
+The function reveals how opponents can take advantage of weaknesses and assesses the exploitability of the current strategy.

 # Currently Working On...
-* Expanding the game from the mini version to the full game state.
+* Expansion of the game from the mini version to the full game state.
+* Optimization of the game tree to enable fast and practical search by reducing its size.